Jakob-Strobl/exclaim-grammar/spec/semantics.md

 // File Scope
 ```

+### Self-Containing Blocks

+Self-contained blocks do not open nor close a new scope.
+Let and Write are examples of self-containing blocks.

 ### Patterns

 Patterns allow you to declare/bind one or more variables by either assigning or deconstructing the expression on the right-hand side.